symfony/symfony-docs/deployment.rst

 * Add/edit CRON jobs
 * Restarting your workers
 * :ref:`Building and minifying your assets <how-do-i-deploy-my-encore-assets>` with Webpack Encore
+* :ref:`Compile your assets <asset-mapper-deployment>` if you're using the the AssetMapper component
 * Pushing assets to a CDN
 * On a shared hosting platform using the Apache web server, you may need to install the :ref:`symfony/apache-pack package <web-server-apache-mod-php>`